Exactech Knee Liners

 What Are Exactech Knee Liners?

-Knee and ankle replacement implants have multiple parts, including a liner.
+Knee replacement implants have multiple parts, including a liner.
 The liner goes between parts of the implant.

-Exactech manufactures multiple brands of knee and ankle replacement implants and liners.
+Exactech manufactures multiple brands of knee replacement implants and liners.
 Brands include: (1)

 • OPTETRAK® knee replacement systems.